Lilykhan786/Lilykhan/README.md

 - [ ] menu option on small screens
 - [ ] tab and mobile size
 - [ ] btn to hide and show more projctes.
+- [ ] something really cool and diff?